MichaelWest22/htmx/www/content/docs.md

 `htmx.config.selfRequestsOnly`, but a layered approach to security is warranted and, in fact, ideal, when dealing with application security.

+If you need to support inline script tags you can use [`HX-Nonce`](@/headers/hx-nonce.md) to safely support them or disable them by setting htmx.config.allowScriptTags to false

 A full discussion of CSPs is beyond the scope of this document, but the [MDN Article](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) provide a good jumping off point for exploring this topic.